 When applying to the Social Work Program, a student must have completed the following:

-- All/most of the general education requirements.
+- At least 30 hours of the general education requirements.

 - An earned overall GPA of at least 2.5 and a Social Work GPA of at least 3.0.

 - Introduction to Social Work, Social Policy, Cultural Diversity, Human Behavior, and Social Environment I or II.